Visiting St. Augustine - The Oldest Town in America

 Thrill-seekers swarming the world-famous theme parks in Orlando and beachcombers chilling out at Daytona Beach often miss St. Augustine, a c...

-Thrill-seekers swarming the world-famous theme parks in Orlando and beachcombers chilling out at Daytona Beach often miss St. Augustine, a centuries-old little gem located on the Florida's Atlantic Coast.
+Thrill-seekers swarming the world-famous theme parks in Orlando and beachcombers chilling out at Daytona Beach often miss St. Augustine, a centuries-old little gem located on Florida's Atlantic Coast.
 While the Sunshine State offers tons of activities to keep you entertained for weeks, if not months, trust me - St. Augustine definitely deserves a day trip.
 After all, it's the oldest continuously inhabited European settlement in North America.
 How cool is that?

 St. Augustine seems like a very lovely and charming little town.
 Plenty of art, cozy coffees, fine dining restaurants, fascinating museums, great shopping opportunities.
 But as you walk on its narrow cobble streets, you also feel history, a lot of history around.